Stratton Upper School

-Stratton Upper School is a mixed British upper school and sixth form located in Biggleswade, Bedfordshire.
+Stratton School is a British mixed school and sixth form located in Biggleswade, Bedfordshire.
 It is an academy school, governed by the Cambridge Meridian Academies Trust.

 Profile

-The main body of the school educates both male and female students aged between 13 and 16, mainly from the town of Biggleswade and some surrounding villages (including some from Cambridgeshire).
+The main body of the school educates both male and female students aged between 11 and 16, mainly from the town of Biggleswade and some surrounding villages (including some from Cambridgeshire).
 In addition, the school offers further education facilities for students up to the age of 19 through its Sixth Form, singled out for praise in the school's most recent OFSTED inspection.
 The schools values are Respect, Responsibility and Pride.